 Take for instance this picture:

 I could tell you that it’s from the Grand Tetons or something and you’d probably believe me.
 But no, that’s Hamden, Connecticut my friends.
-(The starkness of the cliff may have been created by the old quarry, but I’m not sure.)
-The 24-mile long Quinnipiac Trail traverses the top of that cliff, and I’m looking forward to that someday.
+The 20-mile long Quinnipiac Trail traverses the top of that cliff, and I’m looking forward to that someday.
 But for now, I enjoyed the solitude and the sunshine from below.

 But even that didn’t diminish my joy upon reaching the recognizable stone summit tower.
 It’s certainly not Connecticut’s most attractive summit tower; a chunky squat little thing, but it’s certainly one of the most popular.
 On a typical weekend day, this place is crawling with visitors.
 Lucky for me, I had it all to myself in spite of the perfect weather and clear views past New Haven and out halfway across the Long Island Sound.

 The 360 degree views are grand, but the star of the show is New Haven and its harbor.
-It’s funny how small East and West Rocks look from the tower top.
-There isn’t to much graffiti up there and I applaud the state for keeping this thing open, because you know some idiot is going to jump off it someday.
+It’s funny how small East and West Rock look from the tower top.
+There isn’t to much graffiti up there and I applaud the volunteers for keeping this thing open, because you know someone is going to jump off it someday.

 And thus ends the Tower Trial.
 For more on the tower itself, go to my page about it here.